chrisdembia/opensim2git/README.txt

     $ git push --all opensim-org

+In revision 6663, the repository was reorganized.
+Thus, it seems to make sense to start the git repository from this revision.

 Tasks
 =====
 This conversion requires a few tasks beyond what one would normally assume a